Dietetic Internship Policies

 In order to successfully complete the program, interns must:

-- Complete a minimum of 1,250 supervised hours within 15 months of starting the program.
+- Complete the minimum required supervised hours within 12 months of starting the program (150% of program length).

 - Demonstrate competence on all competencies as defined in the program's learning assessment plan.